Rittenhouse prosecutors ask that men shot not be described as 'looters' or 'rioters' during trial

 Monday’s hearing is likely the last to happen before jury selection is slated to begin on Nov.
 1.

-Rittenhouse, then 17 and living in Antioch, Ill., is accused of killing Joseph Rosenbaum and Anthony Huber and wounding Gaige Grosskreutz during chaotic demonstrations in Kenosha, Wisc., on Aug.
+Rittenhouse, then 17 and living in Antioch, Illinois, is accused of killing Joseph Rosenbaum and Anthony Huber and wounding Gaige Grosskreutz during chaotic demonstrations in Kenosha, Wisconsin, on Aug.
 25, 2020, two days after police shot a Black man, Jacob Blake, while responding to a domestic disturbance.
 Rittenhouse has pleaded not guilty to homicide and other charges, arguing he fired in self-defense.

 KYLE RITTENHOUSE'S DECISION TO SHOOT WAS REASONABLE, USE-OF-FORCE EXPERT TESTIFIES

-In an 11th hour request, prosecutors put forward a motion to bar the defense from describing the men Rittenhouse shot as "rioters, looters, arsonists or any other pejorative terms," instead insisting that the three be referred to by their last names during the trial, the Chicago Tribune reported.
+In an 11th-hour request, prosecutors put forward a motion to bar the defense from describing the men Rittenhouse shot as "rioters, looters, arsonists or any other pejorative terms," instead insisting that the three be referred to by their last names during the trial, the Chicago Tribune reported.

-Assistant District Attorney Thomas Binger argues there's no proof any of the three were engaged in such activities the night they were shot, and Rittenhouse denied Rosenbaum and Huber an opportunity to defend themselves against those accusations by killing them.
+Assistant District Attorney Thomas Binger argues there's no proof any of the three were engaged in such activities the night they were shot and Rittenhouse denied Rosenbaum and Huber an opportunity to defend themselves against those accusations by killing them.

 As is common when a defendant claims self-defense, Kenosha Circuit Judge Bruce Schroeder already ruled the three men cannot be referred to as "victims."
 At an earlier hearing, Rittenhouse’s attorney Mark Richards told the court the men "were not protesters," affirming that they were indeed "rioters."